 If, however, the official’s children are in the care of several different persons, the household allowance shall be divided among them according to the number of children in their care.
 If the person eligible by virtue of the foregoing to receive the household allowance paid in the official’s name is also eligible to receive this allowance by reason of his or her own status as official or other member of staff, that person shall receive the higher of the two allowances only.

-What questions or suggestions do you have for this article?
+Do you have question or suggestion for this article?
 Please share in a comment below and let’s make this resource better for you and other readers!

 Sources: